emmikoivisto/travel-bucket-list-app/README.md

-TRAVEL BUCKET LIST WEB APP
+TRAVEL BUCKET LIST WEB APP - built in 4 days.

 How to run this file: